Recouse/EventSource/README.md

 ## Contributing

 Contributions to are always welcomed!
-If you'd like to contribute, please fork this repository and submit a pull request with your changes.
+For more details see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License